martingleeson/auto_confirm_coworkers/Readme.md

 * This script uses the cobot API to connect to cobot - for that it needs an OAuth2 access token (see below)
 * This script exposes a single API endpoint for the cobot webhooks API

-If you just want to use the functionality please contac Cobot – we run our own instance of this script and can add you to it.
+If you just want to use the functionality please contact Cobot – we run our own instance of this script and can add you to it.
 You don't have to install it yourself.

 #### Getting an access token